numpy/numpy/doc/source/reference/c-api.array.rst

     :ctype:`NPY_SCALARKIND` variables can take on.

 .. cfunction:: int PyArray_CanCoerceScalar(char thistype, char neededtype, NPY_SCALARKIND scalar)

+    See the function :cfunc:`PyArray_ResultType` for details of NumPy type promotion, updated in NumPy 1.6.0.

     Implements the rules for scalar coercion.
 Scalars are only silently coerced from thistype to neededtype if this function